top of page

 YM UBC MTSE.png

-Young Moviemakers’ pedagogical methods have been recognized in academic research conducted at the University of British Columbia (UBC) within their Master of Media and Technology Studies Education program.
+Young Moviemakers’ pedagogical methods have been included in new academic research conducted at the University of British Columbia (UBC) within their Master of Media and Technology Studies Education program.
 In addition to project-based learning (PBL), Young Moviemakers’ approach aligns with the British Columbia Ministry of Education’s new curriculum, emphasizing confidence, self-esteem, and inclusion while exploring competencies like collaboration, communication, and critical thinking—qualities valued by universities, colleges, and employers alike.

 Young Moviemakers.png